nodejs/node/doc/api/test.md

 > between each subtest execution.

 In this example, `await` is used to ensure that both subtests have completed.
-This is necessary because parent tests do not wait for their subtests to complete, unlike tests created with the `describe` and `it` syntax.
+This is necessary because tests do not wait for their subtests to complete, unlike tests created within suites.
 Any subtests that are still outstanding when their parent finishes are cancelled and treated as failures.
 Any subtest failures cause the parent test to fail.